 Before You Start A Blog

 Why am I telling you this?
 It’s not to put you off, but to give you the full picture.
-So you can get started the right way.
+So you can get started the right way with a realistic mindset.

-It is important to weigh the positives of blogging with the reasons you should not start a blog.
-Blogging is not as easy as some will make out, quick success within a few months is not the norm.
+Weigh the positives of blogging for you against the reasons you should not start a blog.
+Because blogging is not as easy as some will make out, quick success within a few months is not the norm.
 And it will take hard work, patience and time.

 If you still think blogging is what you want to do, after weighing the pros and cons.
 Then great!

-If you need ideas then here some of the best tools for bloggers including 8 blogging niches that drive traffic and make money.
-Plus a bonus 100+ blog niches if you need more.
+If you need ideas then here some of the best tools for bloggers to help you find one, including:

 The Best Tools For Bloggers To Learn How To Start A Blog

-You’ll also need some basics before you can start creating and customizing your blog.
-Like hosting and a domain name, which should be based on the blog name you come up with.
+You’ll also need some essential blogging tools and resources before you can start creating and customizing your blog.
+Like hosting and your chosen domain name.
+Which should be based on the blog name you come up with.

 Here’s some of my favourite places to start finding themes: